papinet/papiNet-API/1.0.0/order-status.md

 #### Step 3 of Scenario C

-The step 3 of the scenario C will simulate the situation in which the _Supplier_ has started the production (or conversion) process for the order line, meaning that it can't be changed anymore (`"changeable": true`).
+The step 3 of the scenario C will simulate the situation in which the _Supplier_ has started the production (or conversion) process for the order line, meaning that it can't be changed anymore (`"changeable": false`).
 Then, the _Order Issuer_ sends an API request to the _Supplier_ in order to get the details of the second order `c898aa54-8ebb-40ab-a0b9-3d979e082a9e`:

 ```text
 $ curl --request GET \